Food allergies are becoming more common. Here we look at how to spot the signs of an allergy, help your child and cope emotionally.

-Cows’ milk allergy (CMA) is one of the most common childhood food allergies but it’s still rare (Allergy UK, 2018d).
-It’s also called cows’ milk protein allergy (CMPA).
-An estimated 1.8% to 7.5% of babies up to one year old have CMA but most grow out of it by the time they’re five years old (NHS, 2016a).
+Cow's milk protein allergy (CMPA) is one of the most common childhood food allergies but it’s still rare (Allergy UK, 2021b).
+An estimated two to eight in 100 babies up to one year old have a suspected CMPA.
+Half will have grown out of it by the end of their first year and eight or nine in ten have grown out of it by the age of five years old (Caffarelli et al, 2010).

-Symptoms of the allergy (see above) might show up straight after a feed or they may be delayed – immediate and delayed CMA.
-Occasionally, CMA can cause a severe allergic reaction or anaphylaxis (see symptoms above), which is a medical emergency – call 999.
+Symptoms of the allergy (see above) might show up straight after a feed or they may be delayed.
+This is known as immediate and delayed CMPA.
+Occasionally, CMPA can cause a severe allergic reaction or anaphylaxis (see symptoms above), which is a medical emergency – call 999.

-Mums who exclusively breastfeed a baby who is allergic to cow’s milk will be advised to exclude dairy products from their diets (NHS, 2016a).
-A dairy-free diet can seem overwhelming but your GP can refer you to a dietician who will make sure you don’t miss out on eating vital nutrients (CMA, 2018).
+Mums who exclusively breastfeed a baby who is allergic to cow's milk might be advised to exclude dairy products from their diets (NHS, 2019c).
+A dairy-free diet can seem overwhelming but your GP can refer you to a dietician who will make sure you don’t miss out on eating vital nutrients.

-Allergies to nuts, nut products and some seeds affect 1% to 2% of people.
+Allergies to nuts, nut products and some seeds affect one in 50 people (Allergy UK, 2021a).

 If your child does have a nut allergy, avoid giving them food that contains peanuts, including peanut butter and peanut oil.
-Also, it’s important to carefully read food labels before giving them any snacks (NHS, 2018).
-Pre-packed food often has a list of ingredients with possible allergens written in bold, italic or coloured type to make the ingredients easier to spot (Food Standards Agency, 2018).
+Also, it’s important to read food labels carefully before giving them any snacks (NHS, 2021).
+Pre-packed food often has a list of ingredients with possible allergens written in bold, italic or coloured type to make the ingredients easier to spot (Food Standards Agency, 2021).

-While lots of children outgrow allergies to milk or eggs, a peanut allergy tends to persist - only one in five children will grow out of it (NHS, 2018).
+While lots of children outgrow allergies to milk or eggs, a peanut allergy tends to be lifelong (NHS, 2021).

 How can I lower the chance of my child developing an allergy?